 What Does ISO Certification Mean for Quality Processes?

-The ISM Difference is centered on quality and customer satisfaction
+The ISM Difference is a focus on quality and customer satisfaction

 What is ISO certification?

 ISO certification identifies companies committed both to quality standards and the quality management systems needed to meet these standards.
 Achieving and maintaining certification is based a system of voluntary, independent audits.
-These help organizations maintain and improve the quality of their products and services.
-ISO certification also provides confirmation that a certified company meets appropriate regulatory requirements.
+This accountability helps organizations maintain and improve the quality of their products and services.

 What does ISO certified really mean?